zackslash/Pro2Addict/README.md

 # pro2addict
-MIDI converter for Guitar Pro 6 to Addictive Drums 2
+A command-line tool for converting MIDI drum tracks from Guitar Pro 6 to Addictive Drums 2